19+ Advanced Learning Loans

 Repayments will be automatically deducted from your income through the tax system from the April after you complete or leave the course and your income is more than £21,000 a year.

 How much will the repayment be?

-Repayments will be made at 9% of your income over £404 a week, £1,750 a month or £21,000 a year.
-For example, if your income is £25,000 a year then your loan repayments would be around £360 a year or £30 a month.
+Repayments will be made at 9% of your income over £25,725 a year.
+For example, if your income is £27,000 a year then your loan repayments would be around £9 a month, if your income is £30,000 a year then your loan repayments would be around £32 a month.
 The repayments are based purely on income, not on the amount borrowed or number of loans.
 So, regardless of how much you owe, the repayments will be the same.
-If your income falls below £21,000, repayments will stop and only re-start when your income increases to more than £21,000.
+If your income falls below £25,725, repayments will stop and only re-start when your income increases to more than £25,725.